 We’ve all been there – those nights when we’re on our last legs, just trying to push through the stressor of the moment.
 Don’t have time to go for a run or call a friend?
 Try self-soothing.
 This is sort of self-care-shortcut that works in a pinch, but it does not replace the need for self-care.

 Self-soothing is all about the senses – sight, hearing, smell, taste, and touch.
 Consider something that simply feels good to one or more of those senses – it could be the feel of a comfortable pair of sweatpants, the sight of a loved one, the smell of bread baking, the taste of a warm cup of cocoa, or the sound of your favorite band.
 If you’ve got a stressful situation on your hands, or maybe you’re even coping with suicidal thoughts, try comforting your senses with an indulgence like this.
-It won’t solve the problem at hand, but it will make you feel much, much better while you solve it.
-And when you’re through the woods, try to consider ways you can incorporate self-care into your routine so that you can increase your resilience to stress in the future.
+It won’t solve the problem at hand, but it will make you feel much, much better while you get through it.
+And when you have made it to the other side, consider ways you can incorporate self-care into your routine so that you can increase your resilience to stress in the future.

 How do I hold myself accountable to maintaining self-care?